awilkins/aws-sso-refresh/README.md

 ## `assume-role`

-Uses the ssofresh.ini file to allow you to assume a role that has been created, using the profile created in the credentials file.
-Set `assumes` property in the ssofresh ini file to use the assume role script
+Uses the ssofresh.ini file to allow you to assume a role.

-e.g. for group abc, using credentials for Developer from SSO, assume role of Developer:
+e.g. in the template file, using the account-group-one-profile-one:
-`./assume-role abc-Developer`
+`./assume-role account-group-one-profile-one`

-Will assume the role and fill the profile `AssumedRole` in your local credentials file, ready for use: `--profile AssumedRole`
+Will assume the role (`PhenomenalCosmicPower`, from the ini file) and fill the profile `AssumedRole` in your local credentials file, ready for use: `--profile AssumedRole`

-<strong> This was a quickly thrown together script, with some limitations: </strong>

-* requires the group to be one string, ended with "-" (so `g1-developer` not `group-1-developer`)

 ## The Future